Key Factors Influencing Rupee vs. Dollar Value

 Dollar Index

 The most common benchmark for most currencies is the US Dollar.
-A weakening or strengthening of the dollar has a proportionate effect on the dollar-rupee exchange rate.
-This is because most of India’s foreign trade and foreign debt is denominated in dollars.
-Hence any strength in the dollar index gets proportionately transmitted to the dollar-rupee exchange rate.
+A weakening or strengthening of the dollar has a proportionate effect on the Rupee vs. Dollar Value.
+This is because most of India’s foreign trade and debt is denominated in dollars.

 -